splayemu/spencerapple.com/src/content/preprocess_d3_visualizations/index.md

 ## Conclusions

 Putting it all together, the preprocess plugin provides a way to invoke the server side renderings.
-My D3 component code allows for straightforward client/server separation.

-Some drawbacks of my implementation:
+My D3 graph component code provides an api to generate graphs on the server and add dynamic effects on the client.

-* The convention of having the same client and server code allows programmers to break it
+The split between the client and the server is done by convention.
+This lets the user can break my code by failing to keep the client and server code/data consistent.
-* Have to update graphs on both server and client